Dream Team (TV series): Harchester United

 Harchester United was the fictional Premier League football club featured in the series, known by their nickname "The Dragons" and club motto 'Contende Ad Caelum' meaning Strive for the Skies and/or Be The Best.
 Its geographical location was north of Birmingham and Coventry, and two miles east of Tamworth, a Midlands setting chosen so as not to alienate football fans from either the North or South.
-Its filming locations however, started with Watford's Vicarage Road doubling as Addison Road for the show's first two seasons (1997–99) with a move to a new stadium, The Dragon's Lair seeing Milwall's The New Den becoming The Dragon's home for the next eight seasons.
+Its filming locations however, started with Watford's Vicarage Road doubling as Addison Road for the show's first two seasons (1997–99) with a move to a new stadium, The Dragons' Lair seeing Milwall's The New Den becoming The Dragons' home for the next eight seasons.

 Production

 The shows's production overseen by Hewland International and aired on the Sky One channel between 1997 and 2007.
-It was one of the earliest examples of 'subscription' television drama, arriving at a time when Sky television was the leading source in the genre A unique identity to hold, Dream Team wasn't the first UK-made drama to crack this particular market, that accolade belonging to British Satellite Broadcasting's Galaxy Channel soap Jupiter Moon in 1990, a show only curtailed by the merger of its network BSB with Sky television.
+It was one of the earliest examples of 'subscription' television drama, arriving at a time when Sky television was the leading source in the genre.

+A unique identity to hold, Dream Team wasn't the first UK-made drama to crack this particular market, that accolade belonging to Galaxy's soap Jupiter Moon in 1990, a show only curtailed by the merger of the channel's owner, British Satellite Broadcasting, with rivals Sky Television, shuttering virtually all of BSB's output in favour of Sky's.
 Seven years later, Dream Team began airing on Sky One in the soap opera format, with two twice-weekly episodes (typically Tuesday and Thursday evenings) broadcast in the half-hour format.
 This continued for the first three seasons and 200 episodes, from which the show was reformatted into a prime-time one-hour drama weekly on Sunday nights where it remained for its next seven seasons until its final 419th episode.

 The Dream Team series used a technique called rotoscoping to create the live action football sequences, that would put players from the clubs competing against real-life players and teams from the Premier League, EFL Championship, and internationally in the UEFA Cup, and Champions League.

 Harchester United team kits were created by real kit manufacturers and were also available to buy whilst the show was on the air.
 These kits were made by PONY for series one (1997–1998), Le Coq Sportif for series two to seven (1998–2003), and later Valsport for series eight to ten (2004–2007).

 It has been theorised that the third kit worn by Everton players during the 2014–15 season were inspired by those donned by Harchester United.